WatermelonKatanaDevs/TurboWarp/README.md

 - The full link to your code.org project. **PLEASE DO NOT PUT JUST THE ID!** `https://studio.code.org/projects/<type>/<id>`

 **Description**
-- Optional, very useful for stating any controls or any lost games that you can credit the original author with *(unforunately some have not left any credit; try to look for it if possible.)*
+- Optional, very useful for stating any controls or any lost games that you can credit the original author with *(unfortunately some have not left any credit; try to look for it if possible.)*

 **Thumbnail**
 - Optional: WatermelonKatana will try to use your project thumbnail from Code.org by default; however, you are free to make a custom thumbnail to make your project more appealing rather than just having it be a frame of gameplay.